FELT-Labs/documentation/guides/data-provider.md

 ### Data Format for using FELT algorithm

-If you want to use FELT algorithm with your own data, you will first need to have data in the correct data format.
+If you want to use FELT algorithm with your own data, you first need to have data in the correct data format.
 Right now, we support only **CSV format**.
 With the following rules:

 * CSV contains only numerical data
-* Remove header row from data
+* CSV doesn't contain the header row
 * All datasets used during training must have the same number of columns

-You can check this file [`house-prices-part1.csv`](https://gist.github.com/Breta01/a8482d3cae0c257e9a7394ca72fdb281) for an example of a data file (**the last column is the target column** other columns are used as features).
+You can check this file [`house-prices-part1.csv`](https://gist.github.com/Breta01/a8482d3cae0c257e9a7394ca72fdb281) as an example.

 ### Publishing data